 However, getting post-accident repairs made doesn’t have to be difficult.
 Basically, you have two options: You can select an auto body shop from your insurance company’s list of approved shops, such as The Hartford’s Customer Repair Service Program (CRSP), or you can find your own body shop to handle the repairs.

-While your insurance company is committed to fixing your vehicle after an accident, your particular situation will dictate which is the better option for you.
 Keep in mind that the same technological advances that make your car better to drive also contribute to making repairs more complicated – and potentially, more expensive.
 Here are some things to consider when making this decision.

 Why use an insurance company-recommended body shop?